 Even when defining cyberbullying the same way, researchers operationalize it differently across studies.
-Some measure it using a simple question (e.g., "have you been cyberbullied?")
-[10,11].
-Others use a definition (i.e., "we say bullying is...")
-[2,3,9], a list of behavioral experiences [4,5,12-16], or both [1,6,8,17-20].
+Some measure it using a simple question (e.g., 'have you been cyberbullied?)
+[10, 11].
+Others use a definition (i.e., 'we say bullying is...')
+[1-4, 8], a list of behavioral experiences [5, 12-16], or both [6, 17-20].
 Drawbacks exist for each approach.
-A definitionbased measure may challenge respondents whose experiences differ from the definition.
+A definition-based measure may challenge respondents whose experiences differ from the definition.
 It also assumes that the definition will be read and understood.
-Using the word "bully" necessitates that the participant adopt the label of "being bullied" [21].
-It also presumes that the respondent and researcher share the same meaning of "bully."
-Because of rapid changes in technology, behavioral lists, although providing concrete examples of bullying, are vulnerable to constant iteration unless lists are constrained to experiences that are universal across environments.
-Also, unless coupled with a definition or follow-up questions, behavioral lists likely measure general aggression instead of repetitive bullying between two or more people of differential
+Using the word 'bully' necessitates the participant adopt the label of 'being bullied' [21].
+It also presumes that the respondent and researcher share the same meaning of 'bully.'
+Due to rapid changes in technology, behavioral lists, while providing concrete examples of bullying, are vulnerable to constant iteration unless lists are constrained to experiences that are universal across environments.
+Also, unless coupled with a definition or follow-up questions, behavioral lists likely measure general aggression instead of repetitive bullying between actors of differential power.

-To avoid the word "bully," some use synonyms (e.g., "mean things") [6,20].
-In a 14-country comparison of 67 words and phrases used to describe "bullying," Smith and colleagues report that the terms "bullying" and "picking on" cluster together, whereas the words "harassment," "intimidation," and "tormenting" relate to each other in a different cluster [22].
+To avoid the word 'bully', some employ synonyms (e.g., 'mean things') [1, 2, 4, 6] or omit it from the definition entirely [20].
+In a 14-country comparison of 67 words and phrases used to describe 'bullying', Smith and colleagues report that the terms "bullying" and "picking on" cluster together, whereas the words "harassment", "intimidation" and "tormenting" relate to each other in a different cluster [22].
 Thus, the use of synonyms may not always connote bullying.

-Gap in the Literature
+Gap in the literature

-To better understand how variations in definition and operationalization affect prevalence rates and to identify the best method for measuring cyberbullying, we report the results of two related studies.
+To better understand how variations in definition and operationalization affect prevalence rates, and to identify the best method for measuring cyberbullying, we report the results of two related studies.
 Study 1 examines the relative impact of the word "bullying" and an adapted version of Olweus' definition [23] on prevalence rates.
-It questions whether the likelihood of youth admission of being bullied, and adoption of that label, varies by the appearance of the word "bully" or a definition in the survey question.
+It questions whether the likelihood of youth admission of being bullied, and adoption of that label, varies by the appearance of the word 'bully', or a definition, in the survey question.
 Study 2 examines how well reported rates of bullying align with Olweus' [23] three main definitional characteristics of bullying: differential power, repetitiveness, and over time.
-We identify which measure results in the highest percentage of accurate self-classification (i.e., those who say their experience occurred over time, repeatedly, and by someone with more power than them).
-Given the use of other terms to approximate the word bullying (e.g., "mean things" and "harassment"), we also examine the impact of one word "harassment" on prevalence rates.
+We identify which measure results in the highest percentage of accurate self-classification (i.e., those who say their experience occurred over time, repeatedly, and by someone with more power than they).
+Given the use of other terms to approximate the word bullying (e.g. 'mean things' and 'harassment'), we also examine the impact of one word, 'harassment', on prevalence rates.

 Olweus' [23] definition of bullying has found wide acceptance in the research literature.
-Based on the number of researchers who are using an adapted version of this definition [2,3,8,9,17-19], this seems true of cyberbullying as well.
-We conceptualize cyberbullying under the larger rubric of "bullying."
-We propose three mutually exclusive components: (1) type (e.g., physical, relational), (2) mode of communication through which bullying occurs (e.g., in person, online), and (3) environment (e.g., school).
-Not all components need to be included, but they should not be combined even if space or budget is limited to avoid unintentional double counting of victimization rates.
+Based upon the number of researchers who are using an adapted version of this definition [2, 3, 8, 17-19], this seems true of cyberbullying as well.
+We conceptualize cyberbullying under the larger rubric of 'bullying'.
+We propose three mutually exclusive components: 1) type (e.g., physical, relational), 2) mode of communication through which bullying occurs (e.g., in-person, online), 3) and environment (e.g., school).
+Not all components need be included, but they should not be combined even if space or budget is limited to avoid unintentional double counting of victimization rates.
 To our knowledge, this is the first study to propose measurement to be constrained to these three distinct domains.
 The recommendation arises from extensive consultations among the authors about the conundrum attributable to counting victimization across spaces in which youth engage.